nds-swe/swdt/docs/tasks/integration-testing.md

 ## Sample
 [Here we go](https://github.com/nds-swe/spring-starter/tree/0.1.9).

-Note that at the point of writing (28th May 2021) one [CVE](CVE-2021-31535) even in the latest Java image.
+Note that at the point of writing (28th May 2021) one CVE (CVE-2021-31535) even in the latest Java image.
 We must await a fix - check the logs here to [see the scans failing](https://github.com/nds-swe/spring-starter/runs/2704432132?check_suite_focus=true).